✦ My Life is a Lamp ✦ My Home is a Lighthouse

 3. What does perfecting holiness mean?
 2 Corinthians 7:1

-6-2 The Shed Blood of Jesus Christ Makes Me Holy
+7-2 The Shed Blood of Jesus Christ Makes Me Holy

-1 John 1:7But if we walk in the light as he is in the light, we have fellowship with one another, and the blood of Jesus Christ his Son, cleanses us from all sin.
+1 John 1:7 (NLT)[7] But if we are living in the light, as God is in the light, then we have fellowship with each other, and the blood of Jesus, his Son, cleanses us from all sin.

 1. What has the shed blood of Jesus Christ done for us?
 Add details.
 Ephesians 1:3-6, 2:19-22, 5:25-27; Colossians 1:19-20